-\\Students at Huron University College should consider a grade in the range from 70-74 to be evidence of satisfactory performance in a 2100-level Psychology course.
-Grades in the B+ (75-79) or A (80-89%) ranges will only be awarded for performance that is demonstrably superior to the second-year standard associated with the Major or Minor modules.
-A grade of A+ (90-100%) will only be awarded very rarely and only for work that is truly exceptional.
+Students at Huron University College should consider a C grade (60%-69%) to be evidence of satisfactory performance in Introductory Psychology.
+Grades in the B (70-79%) range will only be awarded for performance that is demonstrably superior to this standard.
+Grades in the A (80%-90%) or A+ (90-100%) range will be rare and reserved for academic performance that is truly exceptional.
+Students should anticipate that the level of performance that resulted in A or A+ grades in high school will not achieve similar grades at the university level.

 6.2.
-Exams
+Tests/Exams

-There are three, 2-hour term tests (exams), which when combined, determine 100% of the final grade in the course.
+There are four, 1.5-hour term tests (exams), which when combined, determine 100% of the final grade in the course.
 All exams will be written during a scheduled 48-hour period via OWL-Tests & Quizzes (See dates in 6.1 and 7.0).
 Students may log into their exam(s) at any point during these 48-hour periods.
-Once a student begins an exam, they will only have 2 hours in which to select their answers and submit the exam.
+Once a student begins an exam, they will only have 1.5 hours in which to select their answers and submit the exam.
 Students should select an exam start time that allows for the completion of the exams within the 48-hour period.

-Exams are non-cumulative and each test covers approximately one third of the course material.
-Exams will be composed of multiple-choice, fill-in-the-blank, diagram, brief-answer and 1-page "essay-style" questions based on the textbook readings and lecture materials/discussions.
-Following the failure of a student to write an exam and acting on advice from the Academic Advising Office to provide relief (based on medical and/or non-medical grounds), we will allocate the weight devoted to that exam equally to the remaining exams.
+Exams are non-cumulative and each test covers approximately one quarter of the course material.
+Exams will be composed of multiple-choice questions based on the textbook readings and lecture materials/discussions.
+Following the failure of a student to write an exam, and acting on advice from the Academic Advising Office to provide relief (based on medical and/or non-medical grounds), we will allocate the weight devoted to that exam equally to the remaining exams.
 Otherwise the grade recorded will be zero.
 Documentation for missed term tests must be submitted to the Academic Advising Office in a timely manner.
 The grades for the October, December and February exams will be posted on owl.uwo.ca.
 Students may review their exams via Zoom meeting with their professor during a scheduled meeting.
 All exam materials will be retained by the Psychology Department.